-“Rendezvous in the garden”… with plants from the University of Montpellier!
+“Let’s meet in the garden”… of the University of Montpellier!

-For the22nd national and international edition of "Rendez-vous au Jardin" (Garden Gatherings) initiated by the Ministry of Culture, the University of Montpellier's botanical garden has been selected to host three special days on June 6, 7, and 8 on the theme of " Stone Gardens, Garden Stones."
-On this occasion, many professionals—gardeners, owners, landscapers, botanists, guides, and others—will be on hand for three days to share their passion for gardens and their expertise with visitors, notably through tours throughout the day.
+For the22nd national and international edition of “Rendez-vous au Jardin,” an event organized by the Ministry of Culture, the University of Montpellier’s Botanical Garden has been selected to host three special days on June 6, 7, and 8, centered on the theme “ Stone Gardens, Garden Stones.”
+For this event, numerous professionals—including gardeners, property owners, landscape architects, botanists, and guides—will be on hand for three days to share their passion for gardens and their expertise with visitors, particularly through guided tours throughout the day.

-Beyond its cultural and festive dimension, this event is an opportunity to highlight the actions implemented by the Ministry of Culture, garden owners, and local authorities to promote knowledge, conservation, restoration, maintenance, and enhancement of gardens, as well as the transmission of knowledge and expertise.
+Beyond its cultural and festive aspects, this event serves as an opportunity to highlight the initiatives undertaken by the Ministry of Culture, garden owners, and local governments to promote the study, conservation, restoration, maintenance, and appreciation of gardens, as well as the transmission of knowledge and expertise.

-Three unique days as part of the "garden gatherings"
+Three brand-new days as part of the “Garden Gatherings” series

 Friday, June 6:

-- 3 p.m.: in a dry, mineral world, discovering how Mediterranean plants have adapted
+- 3:00 p.m.: In a dry, rocky landscape, discover how Mediterranean plants have adapted

 Saturday, June 7: